 Hum is usually the result of electrical noise somewhere in the recorded signal chain.
-It’s normally heard as a low-frequency tone at either 50 Hz or 60 Hz, depending whether you recorded audio in North America or Europe.
+It’s normally heard as a low-frequency tone at either 50 Hz or 60 Hz.

 You’ll see hum by zooming in on the low frequencies.
 It’ll appear as a series of horizontal lines, usually with a bright line at 50 Hz or 60 Hz and several lighter lines at harmonics.

 In some cases, electrical noise will extend up to higher frequencies and manifest itself as a buzz.
 Sounds like these can also come from fluorescent light fixtures, motors, and some on-camera microphones.